-- 8. Select the plot plan polyline and click the Convert Polyline dit button.
-See "Convert Polyline" on page 151 of the Reference Manual. - 9.
-In the Convert Polyline dialog, select Convert To: Terrain Perimeter, then click OK.
+- 1. Select the plot plan polyline and click the Convert Polyline 🚈 edit button. - 2.
+In the Convert Polyline dialog, select Terrain Perimeter, then click OK.

-Convert Polyline ×
+Convert Polyline X

 Architectural

-🔿 Slab O Countertop
+◯ Slab O Countertop

-Slab with Footing ◯ Landing
+Slab with Footing O Landing

 Terrain

-O Elevation Line 🔘 Terrain Break
+Elevation Line 🔿 Terrain Break

-🔘 Garden Bed Terrain Feature
+🔘 Garden Bed O Terrain Feature

 O Sprinkler Line Terrain Perimeter

-Other 🗌 🔿 Walkthrough Path
+Other 🕖 Walkthrough Path

-ОК Cancel Help
+OK Cancel Help

-If the Terrain Perimeter option is greyed out, then a Terrain Perimeter already exists in your plan.
-You will need to locate and delete it before you can convert the polyline.
+V If the Terrain Perimeter option is greyed out, th nen

+in your plan.
+You will

+an convert the polyline.
-- 10. Make any needed changes in the Terrain Specification dialog and click OK.
-See "Terrain Specification Dialog" on page 648 of the Reference Manual. - 11.
-To increase the size of the text displayed along the Terrain Perimeter polyline, select Tools> Display Options O. - 12.
-In the Layer Display Options dialog: - Scroll down to the "Terrain Perimeter" layer and click to select it.

-• Click the Text Style drop-down arrow, select "Plot Plan Text Style" from the drop-down list, and click OK.
+- 3. Make any needed changes in the Terrain Specification dialog and click OK. - 4.
+To increase the size of the text displayed along the Terrain Perimeter polyline, select Tools> Display Options 🗐. - 5.
+In the Layer Display Options dialog: - Scroll down to the "Terrain Perimeter" layer and click to select it. - Click the Text Style drop-down arrow, select "Plot Plan Text Style" from the drop-down list, and click OK.